 Some herbs such as fennel, chamomile, and lemon balm may help colic in babies.
 However, enough scientific evidence is not present to support their efficacy and safety in infants (16).

 Natural or herbal products can easily be found in homes, supermarkets, and pharmacies.
 Many of these herbs, such as fenugreek, blessed thistle, fennel, aniseed, alfalfa, Shatavari, garlic, and others, have been used to enhance breastfeeding and have been passed down through generations as traditional or alternative medicine.
 However, the level of safety and effectiveness may differ for each person.
+Learning how to increase milk supply involves the proper use of some herbs.
 But, certain herbs, including parsley, jasmine, and sage leaves, should be avoided during nursing.
 Thus, before using any herb for breastfeeding improvement, speak with a lactation professional or a physician.

-Infographic: Herbs to Use and Stay Away From While Breas
+Infographic: Herbs To Use And Stay Away From While Breastfeeding

 Many herbs are safe to use during breastfeeding and can provide numerous benefits for both the mother and baby, including an increase in breast milk supply.
 However, certain herbs can have negative effects as well.
 So, scroll through the infographic below to learn about herbs breastfeeding mothers should use and stay away from.